naimont/CONTACT_Obj1_m1/Readme.md

-# Chlorine Inactivation of Enteric Pathogens in Agricultural Water
+# Chlorine Inactivation of Enteric Pathogens in Agricultural Water (study 1)
-## m1

 **Citation to the manuscript:** _TBD_